-In Level 6, the curriculum moves towards greater specialisation.
+In year three, the curriculum moves towards greater specialisation.
 You will be required to undertake Contemporary Criminological Theory and Research (20 credits) together with a 40 credit point research project.
-Your final year makes greater use of independent learning methods, and teaching and learning approaches support the development of critical analysis.
+Year three makes greater use of independent learning methods, and teaching and learning approaches support the development of critical analysis.
 You will work closely with an individual member of staff to enable research and analytical skills to develop in a supportive and carefully directed environment which facilitates your transition into becoming effective independent learners.

-In Level 6, you are also required to study an additional 60 credit points by choosing three optional modules (from six), allowing you to further specialise.
+In year three, you are also required to study an additional 60 credit points by choosing three optional modules (from six), allowing you to further specialise.

-Level 6 modules:
+Year three modules: